 There is an absolute downpour of tokens.
-From additional invaders and Dahan, to more of the same tokens introduced in Branch and Claw.
-There are new element markers, and the brand new Badlands tokens.
-It also comes with Six aspect cards for base game Spirits.
+From additional invaders and Dahan to more of the same tokens introduced in Branch and Claw.
+There are new element markers and the brand new Badlands tokens.
+It also comes with Six aspect cards for the base game Spirits.
 8 new fear cards, 7 Blight cards, 2 adversaries, 3 scenarios, and a smattering of player tokens and reminders are included.

 As far as box contents go, Jagged Earth is one of the most generous expansions I’ve encountered in board gaming.
 Once it hits the table, its presence can’t be ignored and Spirit Island absolutely feels larger with it.
 It’s not an expansion you forget about, you always know it’s there.